It’s banned in most countries. So does animal testing in cosmetics still matter? We investigate

 He continues: “Our approach was based on the 2014 change to the rules governing domestic production when mandatory animal testing requirements were removed.
 As long as ingredients are already approved for use in China, we can send our original product in bulk to China to finish the process at an approved facility.
 We all hope that the end result is that mandatory animal testing requirements on imported finished products will also soon be ended.”

-While China has ‘signaled’ a possible end of animal testing for imported ‘ordinary’ cosmetics – which includes products such as shampoos and perfumes – so far, any brand that sells in China cannot be considered cruelty free.
+Yes, China has ‘signaled’ a possible end of animal testing for imported ‘ordinary’ cosmetics.
+This includes products such as shampoos and perfumes.
+However, as of now, any brand that sells in China cannot be considered cruelty free.
+Here’s why.

 A tricky business